 The University has begun work on a Collaborative Teaching Laboratory (CTL) facility, which will bring together practical teaching activities across a broad range of science and engineering disciplines.
-The CTL is due to be completed by 2019.
+The CTL is due to be completed in Summer 2018.

 Following the confirmation of planning permission in September 2016, the approved plans outline the construction of a new purpose-built facility which will incorporate a wet lab, dry lab and e-lab, to be located between the Learning Centre and the Biosciences Building.
 This project represents an investment of over £40 million in Science, Technology, Engineering and Mathematics (STEM) subjects at the University.